ArtComputerSE/bowling/README.md

 Classical Bowling kata using Java and JUnit 5.

 The task is to write a score calculator.
 The input is a string of characters and the output is integer points.
-The characters are the numbers 0-9, "/" and "X".
-The latter represents spare and strike, respectively.
+The characters are single digits numbers 1.9, "-", "/" and "X".
+The latter represents zero, spare and strike, respectively.
 See below for explanation of those terms.

+At the end, there are some suggestions for testing.

 ## Scoring